bullhorn/invenias-api-docs/source/index.html.md

 # Introduction
 Invenias has a REST API for integrations, providing programmatic access to create, read, update and delete data in your Invenias database.

-The Invenias API Swagger UI documentation can be found by navigating to https://{subdomain}.invenias.com/api, where you need to enter your subdomain to this URL.
+The Invenias API Swagger UI documentation can be found by navigating to https://{subdomain}.invenias.com/api, where you need to enter your subdomain in this URL.

 ## General Conventions
 Whenever possible, the REST API will follow specifications, conventions, and practices of HTTP and the web in general.
 This includes things like case-sensitivity of URLs, character encodings, HTTP methods, and so forth.
 Additional recommended practices for REST APIs are also observed whenever appropriate.